Reviews play a critical role in the current business economy. A recent Birdeye study shows that:

 • When a customer dines at Taste Haven and has a delightful experience, the staff encourages them to leave a review.

-• The restaurant hands out business cards or sends follow-up emails with links to review sites, specifically requesting positive feedback.
+• The restaurant sends business cards or follow-up emails with links to review sites, specifically requesting positive feedback.

-• If the customer clicks on the link and gives a positive review, they are directed to the respective review platform where they can share their experience.
+• If the customer clicks on the link and gives a positive review, they are directed to the respective review platform to share their experience.

 Negative review path:

-Instead, the restaurant management may reach out to the disgruntled customer to resolve the issue privately without prompting them to post a public review.
+• Instead, the restaurant management may reach out to the disgruntled customer to resolve the issue as a private feedback without prompting them to post a public review.

 The Issue:

-While review gating may seem like an effective way to enhance a business’s online image, it has raised ethical concerns and has been against the guidelines of review platforms.
+While review gating may seem like an effective way to enhance many business’s online image, it has raised ethical concerns and has been against the guidelines of review platforms.

 Why is such review gating controversial?

-• Misleading representation: Review gating can skew the overall rating of a business, presenting an inflated positive image and hiding genuine customer grievances.
+• Misleading representation: Review gating skews the overall rating of a business, presenting an inflated positive image and hiding genuine customer grievances.

 • Unfair advantage: Businesses engaging in review gating gain an unfair advantage over competitors who don’t employ such practices, leading to an uneven playing field.

-• Trust and credibility: Review gating undermines the trust and credibility of online review platforms as users might not have faith in the authenticity of the reviews.
+• Trust and credibility: Review gating undermines the trust and credibility of online review platforms as users lose faith in the authenticity of the reviews.

-• Violation of platform policies: As mentioned earlier, review gating violates the guidelines of many review platforms, which can lead to penalties or the removal of the business from the platform.
+• Violation of platform policies: As mentioned earlier, review gating violates the guidelines of many review platforms such as Google, which can lead to penalties or the removal of the business from the platform.

 Why is Google against gating reviews?